paperclip-ui/legacy-paperclip/README.md

 ## Why?

-Paperclip was created to be a generic approach to building a
+Paperclip was created to be a generic approach to building HTML & CSS that scales.
+That means:

+- No global CSS

 With Paperclip, there's **no global CSS**, so you don't have to worry about leaky styles, or need to use patterns to safe-guard your